simondoesstuff/discorb/README.md

 ![DiscordDemo](githubDemo/discordDemo.gif)

 They look pretty close.
-But Look carefully at the logo.
+But look carefully at the logo.

 Who did it better?